Stenor5/stenor5/Readme.md

 ### Hi there 👋

-I am a Senior Full-Stack Engineer.
+I am a Senior Full-Stack Blockchain Developer.
-I have over 9 years of experience in web & blockchain technology development and IT consult.
+I have over 7 years of experience in web & blockchain technology development and IT consult.

 Passionate about launching, developing, and maintaining web and mobile projects requiring a broad yet experienced skillset.
 Intuitive problem-solving skills and proficient in front and